 Never use your spectroscope to look at the sun and don't look at any light source for too long.
 When using your spectroscope, never look through it with your eyes pressed to the viewing screen - always keep it 15 cm away from your eye.

-Innovating for the future Visualising classrooms of the future
+Visualising classrooms of the future